orailean/vision-vogue/services/models/README.md

 ## Notes

 - The first request triggers model downloads from Hugging Face; subsequent runs are cached.
+- Garment classification is powered by the `google/paligemma-3b-mix-224` vision-language model.
+- Attribute extraction also uses Paligemma through JSON prompting, so no separate CLIP model is required.
+- Set `PALIGEMMA_DTYPE` (bf16/fp16/fp32) if you need to override the default precision for memory or accuracy reasons.
 - If you want to persist the HF cache across container runs, uncomment the `volumes` section in `docker-compose.yml`.
  - Attribute groups: color, pattern, sleeve, neckline, fit, length, material, style, rise, waist, closure, gender (men's/women's/unisex/boys'/girls').